Balvarezpandozi/ProjectCOSC4353/README.md

 ## Main Functionalities of Wireshark to Analyze for Project
 - Packet capture -> wireshark listens to a network connection in real time and grabs entire streams of traffic (can be up to thousands of packets)
-- Packet monitor -> displays destination addresses, contents of packet in text  and if applicable destination port.
+- Packet monitor -> displays source and destination addresses, the protocol used, contents of packet in text/encoded format and if applicable destination port.
 - Filtering -> Slices and dices, the sniffed random data using filters to obtain specific data in needed by the user
+  - Filtering can be based on:
+    - ip address
+    - port
+    - protocol
+    - keyword in data packets
 - Visualization -> wireshark allows user to analyze into the very middle of a network packet, entire conversations (messages between server and client), and network streams.
+- Output export -> The packet info can be exported and saved in different file formats like xml, csv or plain text.